mkp170791/xlrd/docs/index.rst

-xlrd documentation
+xlrd_demo documentation
 ==================

-xlrd is a library for reading data and formatting information from Excel files, whether they are .xls or .xlsx files.
+xlrd_demo is a library for reading data and formatting information from Excel files, whether they are .xls or .xlsx files.

 .. toctree::